zjxxxxxxxxx/babel-plugin-clsx/README.md

 ### `options.importName`

-If your custom import source does not have a default export, you can specify the import name with `importName`.
+If your custom import source does not have a default export available, you can specify the import name with `importName`.

 Add the [babel](https://babel.dev/docs/plugins) configuration